Bank / Part Time

 Support worker for autistic young adult (part time or bank)

 Must be reliable, organised and have excellent attention to detail.

-We need a highly organised, reliable and responsible individual to provide support in a keyworker role for an autistic young adult as he transitions into early adult life, including moving from his family home into independent accommodation.
+We need organised, reliable and responsible individuals to provide support for an autistic young adult as he transitions into early adult life.
+At some point, this is likely to include moving from his family home into independent accommodation.